Reymer249/Thesis_X-CLIP/README.md

 ###### files
 - `calculate_PosRank.py` - file to calculate PosRank.
 To use it, you need the weights for the model, and visual features together with visual features mask (both are created via `get_features.py`)
+- `ex_sentences.txt` - txt file with the 25 sentences analyzed mentioned in the "3.4 Hard positives/negatives sampling" section, "Quality" paragraph
 - `get_features.py` - the script to process videos into their encoded features.
 Why would we do that?
 It makes testing more fast and robust
 - `get_xclip.py` - I don't even know what is that, to be honest.
 We continued the work of